School Visits 📚 Community Programs

 I’ve offered programs for children, teens, ESOL learners, college students, and adults.
 Here are a few sample programs

 Who Is a Refugee?
 Who Is an Immigrant?
 Who Am I?

-Making a Picture Book
+Cooking Up a Picture Book with Children

 “Terry’s multi-media approach to sharing these difficult stories is both a celebration of the lives of young people who have grown from their adversity and a tribute to the creative and beautiful individuals who are living right in our midst in Maine.”

 “[Terry’s program] showed the children that immigrants and immigrants’ children are just like them: they have favorite foods, and miss their brothers, and need to run away sometimes, and need to show everyone that the world is at home, too.”
 Mo Churchill, Children’s Librarian, Newport, NH

 You can read more about my programs on my blog.
 Go to School and Community Reading and Writing Projects.